-External speakers from Universities, Bafta and Netflix.
-Karl Marx and Suffragette walking tour.
+Opportunities to attend Karl Marx and Suffragette walking tour.

-Sociology is a popular A Level option at Chelsea Academy and is very respected by universities.
-It is a great choice of subject for people who are interested in the world and society around them and who seek to explain these patterns.
+Sociology is a popular A Level option at Chelsea Academy and is highly respected by universities.
+It is a great choice of subject for people who are interested in the world around them and who seek to explain patterns of behaviour seen in society.
 GCSE Sociology gives students a firm grasp of key sociological theories and perspectives in order to make the transition to A Level a smooth one.